 DEVICE AND PATIENT HOLDING POLICY

 Students are not permitted to hold image receptors during any radiographic procedures.
-Students also should not hold patients during any radiographic procedure when an immobilization method is the appropriate standard of care.
+Students are prohibited from holding patients during any radiographic procedure when an immobilization method is the appropriate standard of care.

 PREGNANT PATIENT POLICY